 And the thing that's kind of a big deal for me ...
 You don't have to press it or marinate it and you still get great texture and fantastic flavour.
 Just perfect for people like me who always forget to press or marinate their tofu then end up in a panic when dinner comes around.

 What ingredients & equipment do I need?

 Nothing fancy is needed for this recipe.
-You've just got to mix up the glaze in a bowl with a small whisk or a spoon, and lay the dipped triangles on a lined baking tray.
+You've just got to mix up the tofu marinade, that's going to act as our glaze, in a bowl with a small whisk or a spoon, and lay the dipped triangles on a lined baking tray.

 Here are the ingredients you need and why: